-Public Health Goals (PHGs) are set by the California Office of Environmental Health Hazard Assessment (OEHHA) which is part of Cal-EPA.
-The PHG's are not enforceable and are not required to be met by any public water system.
-They are set as goals based solely on public health risk considerations and they include a margin of safety
+The California Office of Environmental Health Hazard Assessment (OEHHA), a section of Cal EPA, sets Public Health Goals (PHGs).
+The PHGs are not enforceable and are not required to be met by any public water system.
+They are set as goals based solely on public health risk considerations and they include a margin of safety.

-Maximum Contaminant Level Goals (MCLG) are the federal equivalent to PHGs, However, there is a difference in how levels for carcinogens are set at the Federal level.
+Maximum Contaminant Level Goals (MCLGs) are the federal equivalent to PHGs; however, there is a difference in how levels for carcinogens are set at the federal level.
 The Maximum Contaminant Level Goals for carcinogens are set at zero because the USEPA assumes there is no absolutely safe level of exposure to them.
-Conversely, PHG's are set at a level considered to pose no significant risk of cancer.
-This is usually denoted as a one-in-a-million cancer risk for a lifetime of exposure.
+Conversely, PHGs are set at a level considered to pose no significant risk of cancer, and are usually noted as a one in a million cancer risk for a lifetime of exposure.
 Determinations of health risk at these low levels are frequently theoretical and have not been quantified or proven through scientific experimentation.